-Open enrollment for the Federal Health Insurance Marketplace Exchange runs from November 1 through December 15.
-For states that have created their own exchange, open enrollment also begins on November 1, but may extend past December 15.
+Open enrollment for the Federal Health Insurance Marketplace Exchange runs from November 1 through December 15, 2021, in order to qualify for coverage effective on January 1, 2022.

 Who is Eligible for Coverage Under the Affordable Care Act?